joseajohnson/joplin-plugin-code-block-display/README.md

 ```
 ``````

-- On render, the plugin highlights the block, shows a language label, and displays a Copy button and optional line numbers.
+- On render, the plugin highlights the block, shows a language label, and displays a Copy button, optional line numbers, and Fold and Copy buttons in the language header.
+  - Click Fold to hide/show the highlighted block while keeping the header visible.

 - Settings are available in the plugin settings panel to change the theme, toggle line numbers, and enable/disable the Copy button.